GiraffeName/firm_website/blogposts.md

 Below we have a broader table from a [geotechnical data site](http://www.geotechdata.info/parameter/cohesion.html) based on USCS data with values for unsaturated, saturated, compacted, and saturated compacted soils. "chorizon" is a reference table in the Digital General Soil Map of the United States (STATSGO2) database and identifies the corresponding data attribute for the soil class.
 Default values in the table are assumed to be unsaturated unless otherwise specified.
 If a range was given for compenents of a hybrid soil type, the average or endpoints are used and specified with an asterisk (\*) in the table.

+The actual values for cohesion are measured on an integer scale starting from 0 indicating no cohesion.
+Coarse-grained soils such as gravels are unlikely to cohere and thus exhibit lower values, while fine-grained soils like clays are much more cohesive.
+Saturated soils are more likely to cohere than unsaturated soils; the same is generally true of compacted soils, with the apparent exception of soils with a higher silt content.
+Saturated compacted soils are generally less cohesive than unsaturated compacted soils, with the exception of silts with high plasticity.

 | Description                                                                                                                | USCS symbol              | chorizon                      | Unsaturated | Saturated | Compacted | Saturated Compacted |
 |----------------------------------------------------------------------------------------------------------------------------|--------------------------|-------------------------------|-------------|-----------|-----------|---------------------|
 | Well graded   gravel, sandy gravel, with little or no fines                                                                | GW                       | sieveno4_r                    | 0           |           |           |                     |